mfuellbier/python-ethplorer2cryptotax/README.md

 # python-ethplorer2cryptotax
-Convert from Ethplorer exported csv file to a csv file ready to be uploaded to cryptotax.io
+Convert exported Ethplorer csv file to a csv file ready to be uploaded to cryptotax.io